 Pest Problems

-Pumpkins are a big, juicy, and delicious target for pests, so it’s important to be proactive in protecting them.
-Common pests that affect pumpkins include aphids, squash vine borer, thrips, squash bugs, and cucumber beetles [1].
+Pumpkins are delicious targets for many pests, so protecting them is essential.
+Common pests that affect pumpkins include aphids, squash vine borers, thrips, squash bugs, and cucumber beetles [1].

 Plant Diseases

 One common disease that affects pumpkins is powdery mildew.
-Another is Anthracnose.
-Squash mosaic virus, bacterial wilt, southern blight, and Septoria leaf spot are other common ones.
+Another is anthracnose.
+Other common ones include the squash mosaic virus, bacterial wilt, southern blight, and Septoria leaf spot.

 Don’t waste time or wait until it’s too late.
 Read up on these various plant diseases and take action as soon as possible.